Willie Mae Leake: Trash incinerator controversy

-A major controversy during her tenure as mayor was around the decision to build a trash incinerator in Chester.
+A major controversy during her tenure as mayor involved the decision to build a trash incinerator in Chester.
 The Leake administration was developing plans to build a large incinerator able to handle 4,000 tons of trash a day.
 Meanwhile, Delaware County officials contracted with the Westinghouse Corporation to develop a more modestly sized incinerator in Chester.

 While Chester officials argued that their plans for a trash incinerator were safer for residents than the one planned by Delaware County, there was also a major difference in finances where the Chester developed plant would have meant $34 million in profit for the city, while the Delaware County developed plant would only provide $2 million annually.

-A major public confrontation occurred between proponents of the city and county plans on April 27, 1988 at a public hearing sponsored by the Pennsylvania Department of Environmental Resources (DER).
+A major public confrontation occurred between proponents of the city and county plans on April 27, 1988, at a public hearing sponsored by the Pennsylvania Department of Environmental Resources (DER).
 Hundreds of angry Chester residents gathered in the Chester High School auditorium along with Leake and Pennsylvania representative Robert C. Wright.

 On October 25, 1988, Chester city council signed an agreement to allow the development of the county sponsored Westinghouse trash incinerator plant in Chester with Leake abstaining.
 The groundbreaking for the new incinerator plant occurred on December 15, 1988.
 The plant opened in the summer of 1991 and was operated by Westinghouse until 1997.
 It now operates as the Delaware Valley Resource Recovery Facility run by Covanta.

 Personal life

-Leake died of cancer on August 28, 1997 at her home and is interred at Haven Memorial Cemetery in Aston, Pennsylvania.
+Leake died of cancer on August 28, 1997, aged 65, at her home.
+She is interred at Haven Memorial Cemetery in Aston, Pennsylvania.